 Damping off is a common issue that kills seeds, seedlings, or young cuttings.
 Learn more about it in our guide.

-Rust spreads easily and causes brown spots on the foliage.
+Rust spreads easily and causes brown spots on the foliage and can cause bud drop.
 It can be controlled using a copper fungicide.

 Hardy fuchsias are ideal for containers, as specimens in the garden, trained as a topiary, or as bonsai.